-- A reserve is an amount held within a SMSF that is not allocated specifically to members.
-197. Generally, reserves are permitted unless specifically prohibited under a SMSF's governing rules.
-Typically, reserves are created from excess investment returns or in accordance with actuarial requirements. - 198.
-Types of reserves permitted for SMSFs may include, but are not limited to: - Investment. - Solvency. - Miscellaneous. • - 199.
-Investment reserves are used to smooth returns and assist with meeting payment obligations for some defined benefit pensions. - Solvency reserves provide an asset/income buffer to assist in guaranteeing payments of 200. defined benefit pensions and are determined actuarially.
+- 197.193.
+A reserve is an amount held within a SMSF that is not allocated specifically to members.
+Generally, reserves are permitted unless specifically prohibited under a SMSF's governing rules.
+Typically, reserves are created from contributions not being allocated to a member upon receipt or from excess investment returns-or in accordance with actuarial requirements. - 198.194.
+Types of reserves permitted for SMSFs may include, but are not limited to: - Investment. - SolvencyContribution. - Miscellaneous. - 199.195.
+Investment reserves are used to smooth returns and assist with meeting payment obligations for some defined benefit pensions.

-Preservation age is the age at which super benefits can be accessed.
+83 Preservation age is the age at which super benefits can be accessed.
 Preservation age will rise from 55 to 60 between 2015 and 2024.
-This will mean that for someone born before 1 July 1960, their preservation age is 55 years, while for someone born after 30 June 1964, their preservation age will be 60.
-Refer regulation 5.08 of the SISR.
+This will mean that for someone born before 1 July 1960, their preservation age is 55 years, while for someone born after 30 June 1964, their preservation age will be 60 their preservation age will be 60.
+Refer See regulation 5.08 of the SISR.

-- 201. Miscellaneous reserves can be created by the death of the last defined benefit pensioner within the SMSF with the residual sums being transferred to the miscellaneous reserve.
-They can also be created intentionally for other purposes. - 202.
-Contributions received are required by the SISR to be allocated to members within 28 days of the end of the month in which they are received.
-If a SMSF receives a contribution during a financial period and that contribution is not allocated to a member in that period, the amount should be classified as an "unallocated contribution" at balance date.
+- 200.196.
+Solvency reserves provide an asset/income buffer to assist in guaranteeing payments of defined benefit pensions and are determined actuarially Contribution reserves allow funds to manage potential excess contributions where a contribution is received in the month of June. - 201.197Miscellaneous reserves can be created by the death of the last defined benefit pensioner within the SMSF with the residual sums being transferred to the miscellaneous reserve.
+They can also be created intentionally for other purposes. - Contributions received are required by the $SISR{-5}^{85}$ -to be allocated to members within 28 days of the end of the month in which they are received $\frac{86}{5}$.
+If a SMSF receives a contribution during a financial period and that contribution is not allocated to a member in that 202.198 period, the amount should be classified as an "unallocated contribution"87 at balance date.
 The unallocated contributions account is similar in nature to a reserve, but contains only contributions held temporarily until they are allocated.
-Earnings and expenses may not be debited or credited to the unallocated contributions account. - 203.
-Anti-detriment payment reserves may be established to pay an additional benefit upon death, equivalent to the tax already paid on contributions for the member.
+Earnings and expenses may not be debited or credited to the unallocated contributions account. - 203.199.
+Anti-detriment payment (tax saving amount) reserves may be established to pay an additional benefit upon death, equivalent to the tax already paid on contributions for the member.
 Various methods may be used to calculate the exact amount of the anti-detriment payment and auditors should refer to the relevant sections of the ITAA 1997.
-The reserve may be funded from excess investment returns or allocated from miscellaneous reserves and needs to be established prior to death. - 204.
-Audit considerations for reserves include whether: - The fund's governing rules permits the making of reserves. - The assets of the particular reserve are segregated appropriately from the rest of the SMSF's assets. - Amounts transferred in or out of the reserves are appropriate. - Actuarial recommendations are met.
+The reserve may be funded from excess investment returns or allocated from miscellaneous reserves and needs to be established prior to death. - 204.200 Audit considerations for reserves include whether: - The fund's governing rules permits the making of reserves. • - The assets of the particular reserve are segregated appropriately from the rest of the SMSF's assets. - Amounts transferred in or out of the reserves are appropriate. - Actuarial recommendations are met The fund has a reserve strategy88.